 \paragraph{Certifying algorithms in SAT solving.}

-Certificate checking has been successfully used, for example, in checking unsatisfiability results given by SAT or SMT solvers \cite{drat-trim,largest-proof,lammich_unsat}, and this enabled application of external SAT and SMT solvers from within interactive theorem provers \cite{sat_isabelle,bohme_phd,sledgehammer-smt}.
+Certificate checking has been successfully used, for example, in certifying unsatisfiability results given by SAT or SMT solvers \cite{drat-trim,largest-proof,lammich_unsat}, and this enabled application of external SAT and SMT solvers from within interactive theorem provers \cite{sat_isabelle,bohme_phd,sledgehammer-smt}.

-A proof system used in case of SAT solvers is very simple and is based on the resolution.
+The proof system used in the case of SAT solvers is very simple and is based on the resolution.
 While early approaches considered simple resolution proofs \cite{zhang2003validating} which were very easy to check, but much harder to produce, modern approaches are mostly based on so-called \emph{reversed unit-propagation} (RUP) proofs \cite{Gelder2008}, which are easy to generate, but harder to check.
-While this fact violates the checkability property to some extent, it is widely adopted by the SAT solving community, and the proof formats such as DRAT \cite{drat-trim} became an industry standard in the field.
+While this fact violates the checkability property to some extent, it is widely adopted by the SAT solving community, and proof formats such as DRAT \cite{drat-trim} became an industry standard in the field.
 Our proof system has a similar trait, since we retained some complex computations within the checker, in order to make our proofs smaller and easier to generate.
 As with RUP proofs, we consider this as a good tradeoff.